-The complaint (PDF) was filed by Holly Pack in the U.S. District Court for the Eastern District of Louisiana on February 15, indicating that the defective design of the 3M Bair Hugger warming system resulted in contaminants entering the surgical field when it was used during seven different knee procedures between December 2010 and May 2015.
+The complaint (PDF) was filed by William McCormick in the U.S. District Court for the District of Minnesota on February 12, over problems with the 3M Bair Hugger warming device.

-As part of any coordinated pretrial proceedings before Judge Ericksen, it is expected that a small group of cases will be prepared for early trial dates.
-Known as “bellwether” cases, the outcomes are designed to help the parties gauge how juries may respond to certain evidence and testimony that may be repeated throughout the litigation, potentially promoting settlement negotiations to resolve cases brought by individuals who have experienced problems.
+As part of the coordinated pretrial proceedings, it is expected that Judge Ericksen will identify a small group of cases to be prepared for early trial dates.
+Known as “bellwether” cases, the outcomes are designed to help the parties gauge how juries may respond to certain evidence and testimony that may be repeated throughout the litigation, potentially promoting settlement negotiations to resolve claims brought by individuals who have suffered severe deep joint infections.

 "*" indicates required fields